pedrolamas/pedrolamas.com/_posts/2017-10-06-windows-developer-day.md

 ## And if you're around London on the next day...

-... you might want to come to the next [Windows Apps London](https://www.meetup.com/wpuguk/) meetup at <time datetime="2017-10-11T17:30:00Z">6:30 PM on October 11</time>, and meet the Windows engineering team!
+... come to the next [Windows Apps London](https://www.meetup.com/wpuguk/) meetup at <time datetime="2017-10-11T17:30:00Z">6:30 PM on October 11</time> and meet the Windows engineering team!

-This will be a relaxed in-person event, where you'll get to ask a few more questions after the main Windows Developer Day!
+This is a relaxed in-person event, where you'll get to ask a few more questions after the main Windows Developer Day!

 Please check [here](https://www.meetup.com/wpuguk/events/243674562/) for more details and registration.